Check out what's happening this Sunday

 Pathfinders: Taking the Next Step in Christian Community

-This five-week course is for anyone who wants to deepen their understanding of the Episcopal Church and the Christian faith, with an open and inclusive lens.
+This six-week course is for anyone who wants to deepen their understanding of the Episcopal Church and the Christian faith, with an open and inclusive lens.
 Led by St. Bart’s clergy, we’ll explore the Bible, prayer, church history, the liturgical calendar, and the sacraments.
-Participants may be formally Confirmed or Received into the wider Episcopal Church by the Bishop of New York on April 16.
+Participants may be formally Confirmed or Received into the wider Episcopal Church by Bishop Allen Shin on Sunday, April 28

 Register Here